 Generally, this trope applies to varying extents to most tabletop RPG groups, unless the players want some extra realism.
 The most striking example are probably the thousands of gold pieces which the characters acquire during numerous adventures.
 There is no possible way a human could carry them all at once due to the sheer weight, but they seem to be always at hand for any possible transaction.
 Actually, rulebooks usually provide information on the weight of a gold piece and suggest that characters would store their fortune in even more valuable assets like magical items, gems or pieces of art, but this is usually ignored since most players feel it would needlessly slow down the pace of the game.

 In fantasy settings, the player's horses often seem to pop up ready to take them to the next location, quest, etc. no matter how improbably they would have been there or how even the players got them there.
-Some GM's are more sticklers about it, but many handwave/ignore it simply for convienence sake to move the plot along.
+Some GM's are more sticklers about it, but many handwave/ignore it simply for convenience sake to move the plot along.

 Players almost always seem to have their weapons, armor, etc. at the ready, no matter what they were doing before they needed them.
 As above, many games have spells and special items to explain this, but often it's just accepted they sleep, bathe, attend royal banquets, etc in full armor with their sword, dagger, bow and quiver, and handy bag of magical items.